adi-7z/ambient-light/README.md

 ## features
 * real time graphs for system temperature, ambient light, and room depth.
+* uses depth and ambient light of the environment to adjust it's light automatically.
+* can be controlled & monitored using a web dashboard
 * **AUTO mode:** adjusts brightness smoothly & dynamically. you can set at what light condition the smart light will automatically turn off, with the lux threshold.
 * **MANUAL mode:** custom colors and brightness settings.
 <p align="center">